JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 <figcaption>If only it were that simple 🤦🏾</figcaption>
 </figure>

 Well I have been a techie for a little over a year.
 I come from a small country in Southern Africa called Zimbabwe.
 A decade ago someone like me would had never been able to break into tech.
-Because of barriers of entry like poverty for instance (computers don't come cheap eey!, a quality CS degree is pricey, paid tutorials cost an arm and leg), lack of access to the internet, and the worst by my books as a non native English speaker, was the fact that ten years ago I would have had to read and comprehend ancient documention of age old technologies written in a complex hard to understand manner with excessive use of technical jargon.
+Because of barriers of entry like:
+* Poverty (computers don't come cheap eey!, a quality CS degree is pricey, paid tutorials cost an arm and leg),
+* Lack of access to the internet,
+* And the worst by my books as a non native English speaker, was the fact that ten years ago I would have had to read and comprehend ancient documention of age old technologies written in a complex hard to understand manner with excessive use of technical jargon.

 Today in comparison we have:
 * Aninfinite high quality free resources on the internet i.e. tutorials made by content-creators of diverse backgrounds.